 Red Mountain (Paramount, 1951)

 German exile William Dieterle directed and Charles Lang photographed it again.
 As with Maté/Lang in Branded, it was a good combination.
-This story is set in Colorado (shot around Gallup NM) and is very good indeed visually.
+This story is set in Colorado (shot around Gallup NM) and is very good indeed visually, as Maté pictures usually were (he had been a famed cinematographer).
 Stark mountains highlight the bleak wartime harshness of the tale.

 It’s quite a complex plot: at the heart of it, Ladd plays a rebel captain who joins up with Quantrill (John Ireland, very good, as usual) but, like Audie Murphy in Kansas Raiders the year before, becomes disillusioned, sees Quantrill for the psychopath he was and determines to thwart him.
 But the plot is complicated by Lizabeth Scott (wow, those eyes!) who is torn between Alan and Arthur Kennedy (I would have thought there would be no contest), and Quantrill having wiped out Lizabeth’s family back in Kansas.
 Quantrill, of course, has a devilish plan to take over the whole West for the Confederacy with the aid of renegade Indians.
 Clearly, the fellow is a bounder and Alan thinks he has to be thwarted (I like that word thwart, you see).